This page is also available in French

 It was shortly after he arrived in Paris in October 1821 that Berlioz first heard the music of Méhul.
 As he relates in his Memoirs (chapter 5):

 The following week [after a performance of Salieri’s Les Danaïdes] I went back to the Opéra where this time I heard a performance of Stratonice by Méhul and the ballet from Nina, the music of which had been composed and arranged by Persuis.
 I admired greatly the overture to Stratonice, the aria of Seleucus “Versez tous vos chagrins” and the quartet of the doctor’s examination; but I found the score as a whole somewhat cold.

 This must have taken place some time during November or December 1821, when the work was being performed at the Opéra.
 It seems from Berlioz’s correspondence that his initial reactions to Méhul were more enthusiastic than his later recollections suggest.
-In a letter to his sister Nanci of 20 February 1822 (Correspondance Générale no. 11, hereafter CG for short) he tells of the great impression made on him by a piece by Daleyrac, and adds:
+In a letter to his sister Nancy of 20 February 1822 (CG no. 11) he tells of the great impression made on him by a piece by Daleyrac, and adds:

 It is almost the same feeling that I experienced at the Opéra when hearing in Stratonice the aria “Versez tous vos chagrins dans le sein paternel”.
 But I will not attempt as yet to describe to you this music.

 In a later letter, dated 31 August 1824 and addressed to his father, he asserts his determination to become a composer, whatever the opposition from his family (CG no. 31):

 In short I want to make a name for myself, I want to leave on earth some trace of my life; and so powerful is this feeling, which in itself is nothing but noble, that I would rather be Gluck or Méhul dead than what I am now in the prime of life.